Redditch: Amenities

 Since June 2013, the swimming pool at Abbey Stadium Leisure Centre has been warmed using waste heat from the nearby Redditch Crematorium, in a scheme designed to save around £15,000 a year.

 In popular culture

 The 2012 film Sightseers is partly set in Redditch.
+The 2018 film The Snarling used Redditch as one of its main filming locations.

 Redditch is featured in a section heading in An Utterly Impartial History of Britain by John O'Farrell.

 Birmingham and national TV comedian Jasper Carrott makes Redditch a repeated butt of his jokes, for example over the difficulty of escaping the Redditch ring road.

 There is a listed theatre in Redditch called the Palace Theatre.